tobiscr/application-connector-manager/docs/contributor/01-10-installation.md

 This installs the latest versions of Module Manager and Lifecycle Manager.

-You can use the `--template` flag to deploy the Application Connector module manifest from the beginning or apply it using kubectl later.
+Use the `--template` flag to deploy the Application Connector module manifest from the beginning or apply it using kubectl later.

    ```bash
    kyma alpha deploy  --template=./template.yaml